rabbitmq/rabbitmq-website/site/sender-selected.md

 [publishers](/publishers.html) to select intended recipients unless they bind their queues to the target destination (an exchange).

-The RabbitMQ broker treats the the "CC" and "BCC" message headers in a special way to overcome this limitation.
+The RabbitMQ broker treats the "CC" and "BCC" message headers in a special way to overcome this limitation.
 This is the equivalent of entering multiple recipients in the "CC" or "BCC" field of an email.